 One NEWTON encircled the performers on a Spidercam Light 3D cable cam system.
 “Spidercam is a huge part of our show, it gets some amazing shots” commented Video Crew Chief, Ray Wszolek.

 The NEWTONs proved reliable and were highly appreciated by the crew handling them.
-For example, the NEWTON camera cage saved a lot of time rigging, since the camera packages were stored balanced with the cage, and then could quickly be snapped on and off at each show.
+For example, the NEWTON camera cage saved a lot of time rigging, since the camera packages were stored balanced with the cages, and then could quickly be snapped on and off at each show, without balancing and tuning every time.

 See a NEWTON hoover on Spidercam and a NEWTON slide along the runway on tower rail